Igigog/anomaly-modding-book/src/meta/contributing/README.md

 3. You're awesome.
 Probably.
 Now ping Igigog#6387 in Discord to get your pull request reviewed.

 4. Done.
 Your changes are added to the main book.

+___

+### P.S

+If you will be using VSCodium or VSCode, it is recommended to install markdown extensions to make life easier or to avoid messing up the book structure.

+For example such as:

+- [Markdown Link Updater](https://open-vsx.org/extension/mathiassoeholm/markdown-link-updater) - Updates Markdown links automatically, when files in the workspace are moved or renamed.
+- [markdownlint](https://open-vsx.org/extension/DavidAnson/vscode-markdownlint) - This is a rule library for encouraging standards and consistency for Markdown files.